apify/rag-web-browser/README.md

 ### Normal Actor run

-You can run the Actor "normally" via the API, schedule, integrations, or manually in Console.
+You can run the Actor "normally" via the Apify API, schedule, integrations, or manually in Console.
-On start, you pass it an input JSON object with settings including the search phrase or URL, and the Actor will store the results to the default dataset.
+On start, you pass the Actor an input JSON object with settings including the search phrase or URL, and it stores the results to the default dataset.
 This mode is useful for testing and evaluation, but might be too slow for production applications and RAG pipelines, because it takes some time to start the Actor's Docker container and a web browser.
 Also, one Actor run can only handle one query, which isn't efficient.